borgbackup/borg/docs/quickstart.rst

 encryption and the integrity and authenticity is verified using `HMAC-SHA256`_.

 All data is encrypted before being written to the repository.
-This means that an attacker that manages to compromise the host containing an encrypted archive will not be able to access any of the data.
+This means that an attacker who manages to compromise the host containing an encrypted archive will not be able to access any of the data.

 |project_name| supports two different methods to derive the AES and HMAC keys.